 Those real estate agents that get listings are likely more experienced than those who do not.
 After all, if you plan to sell a house, you want the best real estate agent possible for the same amount of commission.

-Of course, you need to do your due diligence on the listing agent and make sure she or he has a good track record before representing you.
+You need to do your due diligence on the listing agent.
+Make sure she or he has a good track record before representing you.
 Otherwise, the skew of the listing agent might favor the seller too much.
 It is hard for a dual representation agent to be completely equal in representation.

 As a buyer, you must think about what the seller ultimately gets to keep.
 You must understand all the costs associated with selling a property.
 Then, you've got to think in terms of what the seller gets to KEEP after paying all commissions, taxes, and preparation costs.